-What is a DUI plea bargain
+What is a DUI Plea Bargain

 A DUI plea bargain in a drunk driving case are deals with a prosecutor.
 A defendant will enter a guilty or no contest plea to driving under influence.
 They may plead guilty to a lesser offense to receive a less severe punishment.
-In exchange, the defendant will give up their right to a jury trial to defend themselves against the original crime charged.
+In exchange, the defendant will give up their right to jury trial to defend themselves against the original crime charged.

 Most states do not have rules that dictate the time during which plea bargains are negotiable.
 However, some courts do set limits as to when they will entertain or accept plea bargains in DUI cases.
 Most Judge's in most states have the ability to reject or refuse to accept any plea bargain.
 Some states, Oregon for example, actually have laws that prohibit plea bargaining in DUI cases.
 This is, however, more the exception than the rule.

 Some DUI prosecutors include an initial plea offer when they send the police report to the DUI defense lawyer.
-Waiting for at least a month into the case to make sure that a complete background check can be done to discover any prior convictions or arrests that might impact the type of plea bargain they offer.
+Waiting for at least a month into the case to make sure that a complete background check done to discover any prior convictions or arrests that might impact the type of plea bargain they offer.
 The initial plea offer is often times far from the best offer available.

-Some prosecutor's offices have strict plea bargain guidelines to ensure that every case is dealt with the same.
+Some prosecutor's offices have strict plea bargain guidelines to ensure that every case dealt the same.
 For example, some use alcohol levels as cutoffs.
 Therefore, a prosecutor's office might offer you 1 day in jail for a first offense if you are at a .100 or under, but might ask for 5 days in jail if you are above a .100 but under a .130.
 Experienced local DUI lawyers will be familiar with the general plea bargaining policies of various state, city, and county prosecutor's offices.

 When a plea offer in a DUI case is not set by policy, DUI attorneys can be extremely effective in securing favorable offers through plea negotiations.
 Typically, in order to negotiate something favorable for you, your attorney will need to have some leverage.
 The best leverage available to secure a good DUI deal is a DUI attorney with a reputation for fighting cases and winning.
 When this kind of attorney investigates your case and finds something that they can show the prosecutor, which could be considered a "hole" or "gap" in the state's case, good plea bargains tend to materialize.